 In these cases we need to help people quickly, providing both material and non-material assistance to stabilize their situation and to restore them as much as possible to positive elements of their pre-crisis conditions.
 In a time of crisis, we should definitely err on the side of generosity.

-So what does this generosity look like during a global pandemic, where many cities are in full lockdown and physical contact is limited?
+So what does this generosity look like during a global pandemic, where most aren’t gathering and physical contact is limited?
 The answers will look different depending on where you are, but here are a few ideas to get you and your church thinking: